 In view of such, and our experience on the subject, we have collated 10 business-driven benefits of Azure that apply across all verticals.

 While this article makes no apologies for focusing on Azure benefits, it’s important to note there are a variety of Cloud IaaS [Infrastructure as a Service] providers available for businesses, including Amazon & Google.

 However, as noted by our focus, we think that Microsoft Azure really is a class to itself when it comes to practical business solutions.

-Our view is based on more than a pure increase in numbers, but quantifiable services including analytics, computing, databases, mobile apps, networking, storage and websites.
+This perspective is based on more than a pure increase in use - but quantifiable services including analytics, computing, databases, mobile apps, networking & storage.

-We understand that with this in your competitor’s hands, they have real means to outpace and out-muscle you.
+With these tools in your competitor’s hands, they have the means to outpace and out-muscle you.

 So, what are they getting that you’re not?